myclonelife/exosphere/README.md

 [[read more]](website/benefits.md#business)

 Developers benefit from
-easy and intuitive access to a modern, productive technology stack, pain free micro-services more fun at work for a wider degree of talent and experience levels, amazing testing and first-class cloud support,
+easy and intuitive access to a modern, productive technology stack.
+It offers pain free micro-services more fun at work for a wider degree of talent and experience levels, amazing testing and first-class cloud support,